What is a temporary resident visa (TRV)?

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-A temporary resident visa (TRV) is an official counterfoil document issued by a visa office that is placed in a person’s passport to show that they have met the requirements for admission to Canada as a temporary resident.
+A temporary resident visa (TRV) is an official counterfoil document issued by a visa office that is placed in a foreign national’s passport.
+It indicates that they have met the requirements to travel to Canada to seek admission as a temporary resident.

 Intake